 Sloth Sanctuary

 This is a new exhibit, their sloth sanctuary.
-Currently they have 14 two-fingered sloths that were transferred over from another center on the Caribbean side.
+They have around 10 two-fingered sloths that were transferred over from another center on the Caribbean side.
 These are sloths that were rescued (from injuries, abandonment, etc.) and now live permanently in the centers.

 Overall